alibabasglab/FRCRN/README.md

 # FRCRN: Boosting Feature Representation using Frequency Recurrence for Monaural Speech Enhancement

 This repository provides information for **FRCRN** speech enhancement model.
 It can be retrained and evaluated based on <a href="https://modelscope.cn/models/damo/speech_frcrn_ans_cirm_16k/summary">ModelScope open source platform</a>.
-The users can either go to the <a href="https://modelscope.cn/models/damo/speech_frcrn_ans_cirm_16k/summary">ModelScope website</a> or follow the steps given below to downloand and install the full pytorch version of FRCRN program。 The main model structure was proposed in <a href="https://arxiv.org/abs/2206.07293">FRCRN: Boosting Feature Representation using Frequency Recurrence for Monaural Speech Enhancement</a>.
+The users can either go to the <a href="https://modelscope.cn/models/damo/speech_frcrn_ans_cirm_16k/summary">ModelScope website</a> or follow the steps given below to downloand and install the full pytorch version of FRCRN program.
+The main model structure was proposed in <a href="https://arxiv.org/abs/2206.07293">FRCRN: Boosting Feature Representation using Frequency Recurrence for Monaural Speech Enhancement</a>.

 ## Model Description